 - 3.1.
-To encourage the provision of yards to allow for private active recreation space private open space areas that are accessible from a living area and that achieve adequate visual and acoustic privacy for occupants. - 3.2.
-To encourage the provision of common open space areas for higher density residential development to that contributes to the wellbeing of occupants. - 3.3.
-To encourage the provision of open space for accommodation developments buildings used for residential accommodation purposes to allow for recreation opportunities and a higher level of amenity within the development. - 3.4.
+To encourage the provision of private open space areas that are accessible from a living area and that achieve adequate visual and acoustic privacy for occupants. - 3.2.
+To encourage the provision of common open space areas for higher density residential development that contributes to the wellbeing of occupants. - 3.3.
+To encourage the provision of open space for buildings used for residential accommodation purposes to allow for recreation opportunities and a higher level of amenity within the development. - 3.4.
 To ensure that the habitable rooms and private open space areas of new dwellings achieve adequate levels of solar access. - 3.5.
 To ensure that any new dwelling does not unreasonably reduce the level of solar access achieved by the habitable rooms or private open space areas of adjoining dwellings.